Preclinical WebsiteClinical Website

 Percent change in the micro-CT imaging-derived volumes of the lower hindlimb muscles in the “Low Dox” hTDP-43ΔNLS mouse model.

 Percent change in the micro-CT imaging-derived volumes of the lower hindlimb muscles in the “Low Dox” hTDP-43ΔNLS mouse model.
-Note the highly significant difference between the Control (tTA) and Low Dox mice over 10 weeks, making this measure attractive as an in-life readout for therapeutic efficacy studies in this model.
+There is a highly significant difference (p<0.0001) between the Control (tTA) and Low Dox mice over 10 weeks, making this measure attractive as an in-life readout for therapeutic efficacy studies in this model.

 Neuromuscular Electrophysiology